Add To Favorites

 One of the most profound influences in Morris Louis's development was his meeting with Helen Frankenthaler in New York.
 Frankenthaler, an Abstract Expressionist like Pollock, used diluted paints to stain her canvas.
 Shortly after meeting her, Louis produced 12 canvasses that showed carefully controlled spills of diluted, thin paint.
 This was the beginning of his trademark style.

-Provide photographs of several of Morris Louis's work for students to investigate.
+ORganize students in small groups to research the life and career of Morris Louis.
+Encourage each group to collect photographs of several of Morris Louis's work for classmates to view.
 Ask children for their reactions to the artwork.
 After dividing students into collaborative groups, each group will cover their work area with recycled newspaper.
 Have pre-poured one capful each of several colors of Crayola® Washable Paint in separate, small paper cups.
 Students will add at least four times that much water to each paper cup.
 Mix each gently with a Crayola Paint Brush.

 Invite students to look closely at Morris Louis's Burning Stain, created in 1961.
 Louis began by holding his canvas up, then pouring single colors of diluted paint down the canvas, carefully controlling their motion.
 To try a similar technique, students place a spoonful of one color of diluted paint on the top edge of a paper that is flat on a table.
 Slowly lift the paper from the top, controlling the movement of the dripping paint as the paper is lifted.
 Challenge students to attempt to make a perfectly straight line of paint from top to bottom.
 Keep lifting the paper until the paint runs off the bottom, and onto the newspaper.

 Students repeat this process until they have created a multi-colored stripe, similar to Louis's Burning Stain.
 Dry.